HawkHub5276/ELK-REPO/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned (our control node is the Jump box) SSH into the Jump box  and follow the steps below:

 - Copy the **playbook file to** /etc/ansible.
 The /etc/ansible directory contains the files:  ansible.cfg, elk.yml, hosts, and **my-playbook.yml**.

 - ![my-playbook yml](https://user-images.githubusercontent.com/89852352/154149136-8558ee41-bfd3-466b-964c-77fdc24c4d8e.png)
+This is my screenshot of starting to build a playbook.
+Playbooks are a core part of Ansible, offering a repeatable, re-usable, simple configuration management and multi-machine deployment system.

 - Update the **hosts** file to include ip addresses for webservers (Web-1 & Web-2) as well as the ELK virtual machine.
 - Run the **playbook** and navigate to **the Kibana website dashboard** to check that the installation worked as expected.